Sharing God's Love

 Your Social Worker

-The Food Bank at the school will be open on Monday, Wednesday and Friday, between 9am and 12 noon.
+Until the move, the Food Bank at the school will still be open on Monday, Wednesday and Friday, between 10am and 12 noon.
+The last day at the school is 15th July.
 Please observe social distancing of 2 metres at all times.

 In the meantime we thank all villagers, local shops and community initiatives who have made generous donations both financially and in food items to this Food Bank.

 Thank you to all the families in the village who have used/are using the new Foodbank.
-Thank you for your patience while things were set-up and procedures put in place - we are pleased to say that, now it is established, everything is running well.
+Thank you for your patience while things were set-up and procedures put in place - and we ask for your patience once more as the Food Bank moves to new premises later this month.
 The Church, Parish Council, Children’s Centre and School, who are all jointly involved with this are delighted that you, those families who need it the very most, have been able to utilise the facilities, and that as a community we have been able to help meet your needs.
 We all hope that you are able to continue to access the supplies available and please remember that there is always someone you can contact to help in these difficult times.
 Click here

 USEFUL TO KNOW: